 Pectus carinatum can cause severe cardiac symptoms, including palpitations, dyspnea, and wheezing due to chest wall stiffness.
 Most patients seek surgical repair to flatten the chest and improve chest appearance.

 That will also improve the patient's self-confidence.
 It is hard to live with chest wall deformities, and I always suggest improving them.
 Don't let your body suffer, and do not waste precious time.

-Generally, the older you get, the stiffer your chest deformity gets, correcting with bracing more difficult.
-Always seek medical and professional help if you struggle to breathe deep or experience a rapid heart rate.
+Generally, the older you get, the stiffer your chest deformity gets, correcting with bracing is more difficult.
+Always seek medical and professional help if you struggle to breathe deeply or experience a rapid heart rate.

 Bracing is Effective

 In cases with pectus carinatum, the use of orthotic bracing, pioneered by Sydney Haje in 1977, is gaining recognition as an alternative to surgery due to the fear of surgery of most people.

 A chest-wall brace provides direct pressure on the deformed portion of the chest.
 This solution is very effective in children, teens, and young adults with pectus carinatum who want to avoid surgery.
 It is effective for both males and females.